Qarik-Group/concourse-tutorial/README.md

 succeeded
 ```

-The output above `running ./task_show_uname.sh` shows that the `task_show_uname.yml` task delegated to a wrapper script to perform the task work.
+The output above `running ./task_show_uname.sh` shows that the `task_show_uname.yml` task delegated to a task script to perform the task work.

 The `task_show_uname.yml` task is: